The Canadian Museum of Immigration at Pier 21 Board of Trustees

 Tung Chan holds a Bachelor of Arts degree (Sociology) from the University of British Columbia.
 He is currently an Honourary Captain of the Royal Canadian Navy and a former Chief Executive Officer of S.U.C.C.E.S.S., a group of registered charities dedicated to promoting the well-being of all Canadians and immigrants.
 Mr. Chan emigrated from Hong Kong to Vancouver in 1974 and four years later started his 28-year career at the TD Bank.
 There, he has occupied various positions, from Management Trainee to District Vice-President in charge of 17 TD Canada Trust branches.
 Mr. Chan is also very active in his community and has been involved on the boards of a number of organizations, including the Centre of Excellence for Research on Immigration and Integration in the Metropolis, the BC Premier’s Chinese Community Advisory Committee, the Vancouver Foundation, and the Richmond Public Library.
 He is a frequent commentator in the media on social, multicultural, and immigration-related issues.
 In 2002 and 2012, Mr. Chan was awarded the Queen’s Jubilee Golden and Diamond Medals in recognition of his contribution to the community.

 Mark Boudreau graduated with a Bachelor of Arts degree (political science / history) from Carleton University in Ottawa.
-He is currently working as a senior consultant for MT&L Public Relations in Halifax, providing strategic planning, communications, and stakeholder relations advice to a variety of clients, including the Halifax Port Authority, The Shaw Group, Labatt, and the Atlantic Policy Congress of First Nation Chiefs, as well as a number of federal and provincial government departments.
-Prior to this, Mr. Boudreau worked as a political advisor to several senior cabinet ministers, both federally and provincially.
+He is currently working as Director of Corporate Affairs (Atlantic) for Loblaw Companies.
+Prior to his current position, he was a senior consultant for National Public Relations in Halifax, providing strategic planning, communications, and stakeholder relations advice to a variety of clients, including the Halifax Port Authority, The Shaw Group, Labatt, and the Atlantic Policy Congress of First Nation Chiefs, as well as a number of federal and provincial government departments.
+Mr. Boudreau also worked as a political advisor to several senior cabinet ministers, both federally and provincially.
 He also worked as director of communications for Alliance Atlantis.
-Mr. Boudreau, who currently serves on the first board of the new Halifax Seaport Farmers’ Market, was a member of the Pier 21 Society Board of Directors.
+Mr. Boudreau, who served on the inaugural board of the new Halifax Seaport Farmers’ Market, was a member of the Pier 21 Society Board of Directors.

 Ralph Chiodo is the President of Active Green + Ross Tire & Automotive Centre, which operates 76 franchise locations in Ontario.
 At the age of 14, Mr. Chiodo emigrated from Catanzaro, Italy, to Canada through Pier 21.
 In 1967, he started his own automotive services business in Etobicoke, Ontario.
 An active member of his community, he has served on the board of a number of organizations and associations, including as President of the Rotary Club of Etobicoke, Chairman of the IC Savings Foundation, and Member of the Pier 21 Society Board of Directors, with further responsibilities as the organization’s Fundraising Co Chair.
 Mr. Chiodo is the recipient of many awards, including the Canadian Italian Business Professional Association’s President’s Award and the Queen’s Jubilee Medal.